 Crediton Flag Project

 Since the Flag Project began in 2013, more than 70 local groups and businesses have designed and made their own flags out of brightly coloured ripstop nylon, each one representing their role in the community.
-Flag making workshops have been led by local artist Charlotte Turner, who has helped people turn their ideas from rough sketches into large-scale flags, which are then hung on wooden poles in the holders above the High Street shops.
-Admired by locals and visitors, the flags are not simply a celebration of our community’s creativity but, by making the town more attractive, have a more serious purpose of increasing footfall and trade in the town.
+During the summer the flags are hung above the High Street shops to decorate the town centre and celebrate our town’s creativity.
+For the past 6 years flag making workshops have been led by local artist Charlotte Turner, who has helped people turn their ideas from rough sketches into large-scale flags.
+Admired by locals and visitors, the flags don’t just brighten up the High Street, but have a more serious purpose of increasing footfall and trade in the town.

 The project, initiated by Crediton Arts Centre as part of the 2013 Crediton Festival, was taken over by the Town Team in 2015.
 Originally inspired by the Mortonhampstead Flag Festival, Crediton’s flags have in turn been imitated by other towns in Devon and beyond.